International Undergraduate Admission

 - If you are supported by a business, government or corporate sponsorship please provide a letter of support listing the duration of promised support and monetary amount of support being offered.

-1-2 weeks: Student receives I-20 if express shipping through eShip Global is used.
+1-2 weeks: Student receives I-20 or DS-2019 if express shipping through eShip Global is used.

 Congratulations on your admission!

 Now that you're admitted, you may be wondering what's next.
 We encourage you to explore the After-Admission Instructions to learn more about important post-admission steps.

 International Student Services assists international students coming to the Norman campus.